-As a group, Gloucestershire Humanists is currently active in three main areas.
+As a group, Gloucestershire Humanists is currently active in four main areas.

-We are always delighted to visit local schools and colleges to talk about humanism and non-religious perspectives.
+We are always delighted to visit (in-person or virtually) local schools and colleges to talk about humanism and non-religious perspectives.
 We are also active members of SACRE—the local committee that sets the RE syllabus and monitors collective worship—please see our education page for more information.

 2. Hospital and Prison Chaplaincy

 For many years we have had a named representative who acts as a humanist ‘chaplain’ when one is requested by a patient at a local hospital.
 This initiative is organised through the Spiritual Care team at Gloucestershire NHS Trust.